CodyCarmichaelMPH/AutoEpiBot/README.md

 - **Warning**: Moderate increase (colorID = 2)
 - **Alert**: Significant increase (colorID ≥ 3)
 - **False Positive**: Initially flagged but later determined to be normal
+- NOTE: For now, curtailed to allow for shipping; future implementation will make this displayed as an ease of eval step.
 ## Troubleshooting

 ### Common Issues